-The compelling thing about the Latin is it died but is still used within the context of today's society.
+The compelling thing about the Latin language is it died but is still used within the context of today's society.
 Such a feat is of intriguing significance when considering that each word may or may not have a corresponding word in other languages.

 All humans start out the same way—babbling.
 Human young start making noises that develop naturally from hearing around them the sounds of speaking, whatever the language.